Titusville, Florida: Government

 Titusville is run by a council-manager government.
 The elected city council serves as the city's legislative branch, while the appointed city manager carries out policies defined by the council.
-The city is governed according to its Charter, adopted on June 3, 1963.
+The city is governed according to its charter, adopted on June 3, 1963.

-The city has 1.8 police officers per thousand residents.
-This is 52% below average statewide for cities of its size.

-A 2011 study rated the pension fund for city employees as mediocre or poor.
+The city has 1.8 police officers per 1000 residents, which is 52% below average statewide for cities of its size.A 2011 study rated the pension fund for city employees as mediocre or poor.

 City council

-Titusville's five city council members (one of whom is the mayor) who are elected at-large to four-year, staggered terms.
+Titusville's five city council members (one of whom is the mayor) are elected at-large to four-year, staggered terms.
 As the city's legislative body, the council determines all municipal policies not explicitly covered by the city charter or state legislation.
-It also adopts ordinances and resolutions, cote appropriations, approve budgets, determine the tax rate, and appoint citizens to serve on advisory boards and commissions.
+It adopts ordinances and resolutions in addition to cote appropriations, approves budgets, determines the tax rate, and appoints citizens to serve on advisory boards and commissions.

 The mayor presides over all city council meetings and votes as a council member.
 The mayor is the recognized head of city government for ceremonial and military law purposes, but has no regular administrative duties.
 The vice mayor is chosen from among the council members at their annual organizational meeting and takes the mayor's place during absence or disability.
 The mayor is Andrew Connors.

 Education

-It was estimated in 2007 that 88.1 percent of all Titusville residents 25 years or older are high school graduates, and 23.6 percent have a bachelor's degree or higher.
+In 2007, an estimated 88.1% of all Titusville residents 25 years or older were high-school graduates, and 23.6% had a bachelor's degree or higher.
+Former schools in the city include Titusville Negro School (1915–1968).

 Primary and secondary public schools are run by the Brevard County School Board: